alstampe/Capstone---NLP-project/capstone report template.md

 ## V. Conclusion and Reflection

+### Short summary of the steps taken

+    Finding the best case and relating to my personal interests, defining the case in the project proposal

+    Choosing the best 'mini-library' according to my criteria

+    Reading the book on text analysis for more knowledge in the field

+    First assessments of the quality of the texts, doing some initial corrections

+    A deep-dive into the world of tokenization on word and sentence level - and other cleaning alternatives

+    Investigating options for word and book analysis; choosing among features in gensim, nltk and scikitlearn

+    Performing FreqDist on corpus after tokenization

+    Building the first models in word2vec and doc2vec, partially in parallell

+    Assessing results, making visuals

+    Starting the topic extraction part, evaluating whether to to TFidf or not

+    Building the neccessary 'pipeline' for the steps in the lda-based topic extraction

+    For all 'lanes' - iterations, testing more books, comparing, improving.

+    Finally, introducing an 'unknown' book and a new document for test purposes

+    Wrapup and report.

 Diving into NLP has been challenging yet satisfying as this is not a redo of projects but new skills and learnings.